-If you have a dispute with your landlord as a lodger and cannot agree, you must try to resolve through mediation or other forms of Alternative Dispute Resolution (ADR) before going to court based on the Civil Procedure Rules.
-If you have tried to resolve the dispute through ADR and it remains unresolved, you can make a claim through a small claims court.
+If you have a dispute with your landlord as a lodger and cannot agree, you must try to resolve through mediation or other forms of Alternative Dispute Resolution (ADR) before going to court based on the Civil Procedure Rules - see page 22/23.
+If you have tried to resolve the dispute through ADR and it remains unresolved, you can make a claim through a small claims court - see page 22/23.